videolan/vlc/README.md

 **libVLC** is an embeddable engine for 3rd party applications and frameworks.

-It runs on the same platforms as VLC *(and sometimes on more)* and can provide playback, streaming and converting of multimedia files and streams.
+It runs on the same platforms as VLC *(and sometimes on more)* and can provide playback, streaming, and converting multimedia files and streams.

 **libVLC** has numerous bindings for other languages, like C++, Python and C#.